neuropathbasel-pub/CnQuant/README.md

 - remote_server_summary_plots_base_directory: summary plots will be stored here on the remote server.
 For CQall running on a remote server via CQmanager.

 **CQcalc-specific settings**
--minimum_idat_size: set here minimum IDAT size in MB per file.
+- minimum_idat_size: set here minimum IDAT size in MB per file.
 Default is 1.
 Note: For more stringent filtering (many IDAT file types are larger than 1 MB) increase according to expected file size.

-**CQall_plotter-specific settings**
+- minimum_number_of_reference_samples: minimum number of reference samples per array type for the analysis **CQall_plotter-specific settings**
 - minimal_number_of_sentrix_ids_for_summary_plot: controls minimum number of analyzed samples per summary plot.
 Default is 5.